Raspberry Leaf Tea for all stages of Womanhood

-Many herbalists and folk medicine practitioners have nicknamed Raspberry Leaf “the woman’s herb”
+Many herbalists and functional medicine practitioners have nicknamed Raspberry Leaf “the woman’s herb.”

-Because Raspberry Leaf Tea contains compounds which are known for treating PMS symptoms of cramping, vomiting, nausea and diarrhea as well as for women pre and post partum.
+Because Raspberry Leaf Tea contains compounds that are known for treating PMS symptoms of cramping, vomiting, nausea, and diarrhea as well as for women pre and postpartum.
 Getting enough calcium can reduce symptoms of premenstrual syndrome (PMS) because Calcium contributes to regulating the hormones your body produces and uses every month.
-Without it women who suffer from PMS often have higher levels of the hormones that cause PMS, which cause day ruining symptoms like cramping, bad moods and even depression.
+Without it, women who suffer from PMS often have higher levels of the hormones that cause PMS, which cause day-ruining symptoms like cramping, bad moods, and even depression.

 I have personally used it with my own children to help reduce a fever and also to calm upset tummies.
 It has an abundant supply of vitamins and minerals which help to build strong bones and a good immune system.
 Besides, it tastes great, especially with a little honey.
 Hopefully, you can find some honey at your local farmer’s market!